-So much of what we read is all high level safe stuff about what people should do when facing tough economic times.
+Much of what we read is all high-level safe stuff about what people should do when facing tough economic times.
 And a whole lot of that advice is good for the masses, but what about what is best for the individual, you.

 The government wants consumers not to lose confidence during tough times.
-The economy needs you to keep spending money to fuel business but when you’ve done your part and you are tapped out, there is no safety net for your financial failure.
+The economy needs you to keep spending money to fuel business, but when you’ve done your part and you are tapped out, there is no safety net for an unintended financial failure.

-Your spending to keep the economy afloat is at the personal risk of the financial health of you and your family.
-As an individual, the reality is that you are disposable, but as part of a collective of consumers, you are indispensible.
+Your spending to keep the economy afloat is at the personal risk of you and your family’s financial health.
+As an individual, the reality is that you are disposable, but you are indispensable as part of a collective of consumers.

-- Cash Is King – While you don’t need to go so far as converting your cash to gold and burying it in your backyard but you should treat cash in hand like gold.
+While you don’t need to go so far as converting your cash to gold and burying it in your backyard, but you should treat cash in hand like gold.

 It is much easier to control the outflow of cash that you’ve already earned and hold than it is to refill the cash reservoir.
 You need to take an ever more concentrated gaze of the outflow and ask yourself if you really need whatever it is that you are buying.
 If it does not have to be bought now, don’t.
 Hold onto all the cash you can.

 Think about it like this, your cash is like water, and as you set out across the desert, you’d want to ration and protect the water you started with because you don’t know what situations you’ll run into along the way.
 It could be a long, hot, dry, and dusty journey.